 The University Library, located on the second floor of the Library/Technology Building, provides resources for students, faculty, staff and the Wiregrass community.
 Resources include 100,000 books and 247 serials.
 A multitude of online databases are available both on campus and remotely.
 Other resources that are needed can be obtained through the library's interlibrary loan services.
 The library offers 27 public access computers.
 Copiers, printers and microfilm/microfiche reader printers are available to all.
+The Curriculum Lab houses an array of teacher resources for creating lesson plans, as well as Rosetta Stone software and a classical music collection.
 The library is open 64 hours a week.